gportay/cqfd6/README.md

 cqfd6 is a fork of cqfd fixing several broken things in the upstream project.
 It deprecates the former CLI to modernize it to something much simpler and much more common such as the CLI of `sudo`.
-Moreover, the project needs a new name, remembering its roots.
-Meanwhile, cqfd6 is for *CQFD Sudo Interface eXperimentation*.

 # Using cqfd